 Author

-Paul is the founder of Emerge (UK) ltd a property company that deals in real estate that doesn't suck.
+Paul is the founder of Emerge a property company that deals in real estate that doesn't suck.
 He's a travelling enthusiast who bores everyone with tales about his adventures abroad and the time he nearly got shot in Romania.
 His hobbies include playing chess and reading.

 Archives